jedisct1/libsodium-doc/quickstart/README.md

 And if shared keys are computed using the key exchange API (`crypto_kx`), a valid tag for a message can only be created by the sender.

-## How can I sign and encrypt using the same key pair?
+## How can I sign and/or encrypt using the same key pair?

 First, read the previous section.
 In most cases, signing a message in addition to encrypting it is not required.